uprev-mrt/Platform-Stm32/README.md

 # Abstraction Later for STM32

 To use the stm32 Abstraction layer, create a repo with an STM32 project.
-The recommended tools are SW4STM32 and STM32CubeMx
+The recommended tool is the STM32CubeIDE

-* **SW4STM32** is a free IDE for delevoping on the stm32 family of MCU's.
-It is an Eclipse distribution set up for C/C++ that comes prepackaged with the toolchains and examples for Stm32 processors

-* **STM32CubeMx** is a free configuration tool created by St micro.
-It provides a GUI for configuring peripherals and generating a project.
-It can directly create a project for SW4STM

 >